nebari-dev/nebari/docs/source/installation/setup.md

 </details>

+### Identity Providers

+If you would like to use a different method for authentication that is not automatically covered in Qhub, such as Facebook, Microsoft AAD, or a custom provider.
+You can do so by defining the expected **identity provider** in the [Keyclok admin panel](https://docs.qhub.dev/en/latest/source/installation/login.html#login).
+An identity provider derives from a specific protocol used to authenticate and send authentication and authorization information to users.
+It can be:

+- A social provider such as Facebook, Google, or Twitter.

+- A business partner whose users need to access your services.

+- A cloud-based identity service you want to integrate.

+Typically, Keycloak bases identity providers on the following protocols:

+- `SAML v2.0`

+- `OpenID Connect v1.0`

+- `OAuth v2.0`

+If your authentication provider uses the above mentioned protocols you can follow [this steps](https://www.keycloak.org/docs/latest/server_admin/#default_identity_provider) to create a new identity provider or use an existing configuration for a [social identity provider](https://www.keycloak.org/docs/latest/server_admin/#social-identity-providers).

 ## CI/CD Pipeline

 In the [Usage](usage.md) section, you will need to run `qhub init` (this only ever needs to be run once - it creates your configuration YAML file) and then `qhub deploy` to set up